teamniteo/handbook/2_Operations/apps.md

 If you are on the receiving end of a question or message that should really be posted on a public channel, reply with the following: `Hey!
 Let's take this to one of our public channels so that others can learn or chip in.
 I'll re-post and reply there.`.

-Here is how we set reminders for daily standups in Slack:
+Here is how we set reminders for meetings in Slack:

 ```
 Set up reminders on the week they should be posted before reminder post time.

-Sprint planning / sprint retro week:
-/remind #operations every two weeks on Tuesday at 8:00 UTC "@here Reminder that stories need to be closed an hour before retro starts."
-/remind #operations every two weeks on Tuesday at 11:50 UTC "Sprint retrospective in 10 minutes!"
-/remind #operations every two weeks on Tuesday at 11:59 UTC "@here Sprint retrospective starting now!"
-/remind #operations every two weeks on Wednesday at 10:50 UTC "@here Add your stories to the To Do pipeline."
-/remind #operations every two weeks on Wednesday at 11:50 UTC "Sprint planning in 10 minutes!"
-/remind #operations every two weeks on Wednesday at 11:59 UTC "@here Sprint planning starting now!"

-Second week of the sprint:
-/remind #operations every two weeks on Thursday at 11:50 UTC “Standup in 10 minutes!
-Join the appropriate Zoom room or write an #out-of-office message if not attending”
-/remind #operations every two weeks on Thursday at 11:59 UTC “@here Standup starting now!”

 Weekly:
-/remind #operations every Monday at 11:50 UTC “Standup in 10 minutes!
+/remind #operations every Monday at 11:50 UTC “Meeting in 10 minutes!
 Join the appropriate Zoom room or write an #out-of-office message if not attending”
-/remind #operations every Monday at 11:59 UTC “@here Standup starting now!”
+/remind #operations every Monday at 11:59 UTC “@here Meeting starting now!”
 ```

 #### Channels